You need to populate the env variables and have already generated the keys.

 is still set

-Generate a new keypair and sign it with the already created CA key:
+Generate a new key pair and sign it with the already created CA key:

 # The NEW_KEY_IDENTIFIER is just a convenient helper to make it easy to distinguish between the keys.
 It is on no practical importance.